Skip to content

 4. Control access to your application by assigning specific users or groups:

-1. Go to the User/Group assignment section in your Identity Provider application
+1. Go to the User/group assignment section in your identity provider application

 2. Select and assign the user groups that need access to your application via SSO